HomerReid/buff-em/doc/docs/reference/Geometries.md

 The file `CoatedSphere.SVTensor` is described [here](SVTensors.md#CoatedSphere).

 ## b.
-Two gold spheres, described by the same volume mesh but separated 3 length units in the *z* direction:
+Two gold spheres, described by the same volume mesh but separated 3 length units in the *z* direction

 ````bash
 MATERIAL GOLD